glyfish/glyfish.github.io/_drafts/continuous_state_markov_chain_equilibrium.md

 depend on the assumed transition kernel.
 The following section will describe a solution to equation
 {% katex %}(4){% endkatex %} arising from a simple stochastic processes.

-## AR(1) Stochastic Process
+## Example

+To evaluate the equilibrium distribution a form for the transition kernel must be assumed.
+Here the [AR(1)](https://en.wikipedia.org/wiki/Autoregressive_model) stochastic process is considered.
-[AR(1)](https://en.wikipedia.org/wiki/Autoregressive_model) is a first order autoregressive model providing an example of a continuous state Markov Chain.
+AR(1) is a simple first order autoregressive model providing an example of a continuous state Markov Chain.
 In following sections its equilibrium distribution is determined and the results of simulations are discussed.

 AR(1) is defined by the difference equation,